(Mis-)Matching Type-B Anomalies on the Higgs Branch: Anomaly Mismatch and Superconformal Manifold Holonomies

 It is known that superconformal manifolds are K\"ahler--Hodge, namely they are K\"ahler manifolds for which the flux of the K\"ahler two-form through any two-cycle is integer \cite{Gomis:2015yaa} (see also \cite{Baggio:2014ioa} for a related result).
 Consequently, when a superconformal manifold has complex dimension $n$, its holonomy is a subgroup of $U(n)$; for a general discussion on the holonomy theory of K\"ahler manifolds see \cite{kobayashi1963foundations,besse2007einstein}.
 A clean way to express this holonomy in physical terms is through the operator-state map.
 In that context, the holonomy of the superconformal manifold is identical to the non-abelian Berry phase of states that correspond to exactly marginal operators in the radially quantised CFT.
 Since the exactly marginal operators are of the form $\Phi_i = \QQ^4 \cdot \OO_i$, $\bar \Phi_i =\bar \QQ^4 \cdot \bar \OO_i$ the Berry phase receives two contributions: one from the Berry phase of the supercharges $\QQ^\II_\alpha$, $\bar \QQ^\II_{\dot\alpha}$, and another from the Berry phase of the $\Delta = 2$ CBOs $\OO_i$, $\bar \OO_i$.
 The curvature of the Berry connection for the corresponding states was computed in \cite{Papadodimas:2009eu,Baggio:2014ioa,Baggio:2017aww}.
 Combined with techniques from supersymmetric localisation, these results can in principle be used to deduce the precise holonomy of the superconformal manifold, which in turn must be contained within the isotropy group of $G_{i\bar j}^{\IH}$.
 Such a constraint can be non-trivial when $G_{i\bar j}^{\IH}$ is not proportional to the Zamolodchikov metric.

 This observation is important, as very few general properties about the geometry of $\NN=2$ superconformal manifolds are known.
 In $\NN=2$ theories where the $S^4$ partition function can be computed (e.g.\ via supersymmetric localisation), we can in principle deduce the specific form of this geometry.
 Typically, however, the result is very complicated and involves matrix integrals with a transseries of non-perturbative instanton corrections.
-The existence of $G_{i\bar j}^{\IH}$ as a second covariantly constant rank-two symmetric tensor on the conformal manifold provides new information and constraints.
-It is interesting that these constraints do not arise from a direct analysis of the conformal phase of the theory, but are rather indirectly deduced from an analysis of the physics of the Higgs branch.
+The existence of $G_{i\bar j}^{\IH}$ as a second covariantly constant rank-two symmetric tensor on the conformal manifold would provide new information and constraints, which would not arise from a direct analysis of the conformal phase of the theory, but rather indirectly from an analysis of the physics of the Higgs branch.